-Risk management is an integral part of the Manager's business strategy in order to deliver competitive total returns.
-To safeguard and create value for Unitholders, the Manager proactively manages risks and embeds risk management process into the Manager's planning and decision-making process.
+Risk management is an integral part of the Manager's business strategy.
+In order to safeguard and create value for Unitholders, the Manager proactively manages risks and embeds the risk management process into the Manager's planning and decision-making process.